RiteshG24AI1050/Major_Exam_MLOps/README.md

 | Model Size            | 1.7 KB         | 0.9 KB           | -0.8 KB      |

-7. Docker commands used in ci.yml and on every push this workflow will start.
+## 7. Below are the Docker commands used in ci.yml and on every push this CI/CD workflow will start building the image then create and start the container.

  docker build -t major-exam-mlops .